How did I start?

 My interest in complementary therapies started some years ago after receiving Shiatsu and Reiki to help with my chronic insomnia.
 They worked!
 As a result I decided to train as a therapist, initially practising Shiatsu and Reiki, so that I could help other people whose lives are affected by health issues.
 I have been practising complementary therapies since 2009.

-Despite having had a foot phobia for many years I was drawn to Reflexology(!) and qualified as a practitioner from the Jackie Hamilton School of Therapies in Norwich, a well respected training school.
-I subsequently trained in Seated Acupressure with the European School of Shiatsu and Ear Candling also at the Jackie Hamilton School of Therapies.
+Despite having had a foot phobia for many years I was drawn to Reflexology(!) and qualified as a practitioner from the well respected Jackie Hamilton School of Therapies in Norwich, subsequently also training as an Ear Candling practitioner at the same school.

 Reflexology is now my passion and I continue to develop my knowledge and abilities, usually by attending workshops and training events such as Reflexology Lymph Drainage, Foot Pain, Energy and Vibrational Healing and Mindfulness Reflexology to name a few.

-Because of easements around training events I was recently able to attend a Hand Reflexology workshop where I was able to refresh my skills and enjoy receiving treatment myself.
+Because of easements around training events I was recently able to attend a Hand Reflexology workshop where I was able to refresh my skills and enjoy receiving treatments myself.

 As well as therapies